vchlin/clone_cell/README.md

 # clone_cell

 clone_cell provides a `Cell` implementation that works with types whose `Clone` implementations are guaranteed not to mutate the `Cell` content through the `&self` reference.
 This is enforced with the provided `PureClone` trait, which is a subtrait of `Clone` (and a logical supertrait of `Copy`).
 It is only implemented for types with compliant `clone` methods.

 ## Overview

 The `Cell` implementation provided by this crate is intended to be a drop-in replacement of `std::cell::Cell`.
 It can work with types that behave like *values*, such as `Rc<T>`, `Weak<T>` (shared pointers themselves are like *values*; it is the pointees that behave like *references*), `Option<T: PureClone>`, and more.
 Some motivating use cases include implementing the observer pattern and combining `Cell` with clone-on-write or immutable collections to enable efficient sharing of data structures.

 `PureClone` is currently implemented for the following types:
 - All primitives such as `i32`, `usize`, `f64`, etc;
+- References: `&T`;
 - `Rc<T>` and `Weak<T>`;
 - `Option<T: PureClone>`; and
 - Tuples: `(A: PureClone, ...)`.